raspberrypilearning/save-the-shark/en/step_1.md

 title: What you will learn
 ---

-+ Learning objective 1
++ How to use random numbers to change costumes
-+ Learning objective 2
++ How to generate annd delete clones
-+ Learning objective 3
++ How to use random numbers to alter the behavior of clones

 --- /collapse ---